 The university shall not make any payment to the university-employed faculty members, students, or staff members involved in the production of university-commissioned educational, literary, and media materials for production and internal use other than the compensation regularly received from the university except in the following instances.
 At the discretion of the department chair or dean, faculty members shall normally be accorded release time at a declining level through the stages of planning, production, and presentation, including the first and subsequent semesters of use.
 Faculty members eligible for release time include those responsible for the project and others assigned by the unit to work on the project.
 If the faculty members, students, or staff members leave the university, further internal use of materials upon reasonable terms shall be arranged; payments to them or their estates for such internal use of the material shall continue, subject to reproduction agreements.
-Faculty members, students, or staff members not on assignment to the university (during summer sessions or on leave, for example) but personally and prominently appearing in or involved in producing educational, literary, or media materials may receive compensation when such materials are used.
+Faculty members, students, or staff members in or involved in producing educational, literary, or media materials may receive compensation when such materials are used.